 Therefore, even those most likely to switch don’t.

 2. Gravity.
 The positioning must have a powerful relevance to the target audience, and their interest and receptiveness must be piqued.

-How marketing brands by banks rate: 2.
-The only reason that banks don’t get a “1” here is because target audiences believe the choice of banking is important.
+How marketing brands by banks rate: Two out of 10.
+The only reason that banks don’t get a one here is because target audiences believe the choice of banking is important.

 However, the messaging is not, which is why so few people actually switch their primary checking account.
 Only about 3% actually make the move each year, even though five times that number consider doing it.

 Consider this.
 When the economy took a nosedive, the banking industry marketed, “safe,” even though research demonstrated that the public felt its money was already safe.

 Even those who banked at a failing bank knew it was federally insured.
 When marketing brands for importance banks needed to consider the highest emotional intensity in the category: Anger.

 3. Definition.
 The positioning must be distinctive.
 It must set the brand marketing apart from the competitive set.